Pashtuns: Women

-The decades of war and the rise of the Taliban caused considerable hardship among Pashtun women, as many of their rights have been curtailed by a rigid interpretation of Islamic law.
+The decades of war and the rise of the Taliban caused considerable hardship among Pashtun women, as many of their rights have been restricted by a rigid interpretation of Islamic law.
 The difficult lives of Afghan female refugees gained considerable notoriety with the iconic image Afghan Girl (Sharbat Gula) depicted on the June 1985 cover of National Geographic magazine.

 Modern social reform for Pashtun women began in the early 20th century, when Queen Soraya Tarzi of Afghanistan made rapid reforms to improve women's lives and their position in the family.
 She was the only woman to appear on the list of rulers in Afghanistan.
 Credited with having been one of the first and most powerful Afghan and Muslim female activists.
 Her advocacy of social reforms for women led to a protest and contributed to the ultimate demise of King Amanullah's reign in 1929.
 Civil rights remained an important issue during the 1970s, as feminist leader Meena Keshwar Kamal campaigned for women's rights and founded the Revolutionary Association of the Women of Afghanistan (RAWA) in the 1977.

 Pashtun women these days vary from the traditional housewives who live in seclusion to urban workers, some of whom seek or have attained parity with men.
 But due to numerous social hurdles, the literacy rate remains considerably lower for them than for males.
 Abuse against women is present and increasingly being challenged by women's rights organizations which find themselves struggling with conservative religious groups as well as government officials in both Pakistan and Afghanistan.
 According to a 1992 book, "a powerful ethic of forbearance severely limits the ability of traditional Pashtun women to mitigate the suffering they acknowledge in their lives."

 Further challenging the status quo, Vida Samadzai was selected as Miss Afghanistan in 2003, a feat that was received with a mixture of support from those who back the individual rights of women and those who view such displays as anti-traditionalist and un-Islamic.
 Some have attained political office in Afghanistan and Pakistan.
 A number of Pashtun women are found as TV hosts, journalists and actors.
 In 1942, Madhubala (Mumtaz Jehan), the Marilyn Monroe of India, entered the Bollywood film industry.
 Bollywood blockbusters of the 1970s and 1980s starred Parveen Babi, who hailed from the lineage of Gujarat's historical Pathan community: the royal Babi Dynasty.
 Other Indian actresses and models, such as Zarine Khan, continue to work in the industry.
 During the 1980s many Pashtun women served in the ranks of the Afghan communist regime's Military.
 Khatol Mohammadzai served paratrooper during the Afghan Civil War and was later promoted to brigadier general in the Afghan Army.
 Nigar Johar is a three-star general in the Pakistan Army, another Pashtun female became a fighter pilot in the Pakistan Air Force.

 Pashtun women often have their legal rights curtailed in favour of their husbands or male relatives.
 For example, though women are officially allowed to vote in Pakistan, some have been kept away from ballot boxes by males.